This small half bathroom makeover has been a work in progress. Watch its transformation!

 I’m going to be honest with you–I’m a wall stenciling virgin.

 I’m very Plain Jane when it comes to wall treatments: two coats of pretty blues and call it a day.

-But when Royal Design Studio asked if I wanted to team up for a project, I wanted to shake things up a bit with something bolder than I have ever done:
+But I wanted to shake things up a bit with something bolder than I have ever done:

 A stenciled bathroom.

 I felt so adventurous. 😉